AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 ### Manage chat group announcements

-The chat group owner and chat group admins can set and update the announcements.
-Once the announcements are updated, all the chat group members receive the `groupAnnouncementDidUpdate` callback.
-All the chat group members can retrieve the chat group announcements.
+The chat group owner and chat group admins can set and update chat group announcements.
+Once the announcements are updated, all chat group members receive the `groupAnnouncementDidUpdate` callback.
+All chat group members can retrieve chat group announcements.

 Refer to the following sample code to manage chat group announcements: